Virginia Tech® home

 Indoor Air Quality Overview

-Environmental Health & Safety performs IAQ inspections upon request by university personnel who are experiencing adverse health effects during the course of the workday which may be related to indoor air quality.
+Environmental Health & Safety performs IAQ inspections upon request by university personnel who are experiencing adverse health effects during the workday which may be related to indoor air quality.
 IAQ inspections include, but are not limited to the following:

 • Visual inspection of occupied spaces and air-handling systems serving the space;